 Cinema chain AMC warns it may not survive the pandemic

-Movie theater chain AMC warned Wednesday that it may not survive the coronavirus pandemic, which has shuttered its theaters and led film studios to explore releasing more movies directly to viewers over the internet
+Movie theater chain AMC warns that it may not survive the coronavirus pandemic, which has shuttered theaters and led film studios to explore releasing more movies directly to viewers over the internet

 Movie theater chain AMC warned Wednesday that it may not survive the coronavirus pandemic, which has shuttered its theaters and led film studios to explore releasing more movies directly to viewers over the internet.

-Theater chains are also concerned that film studios could push more movies straight to the streaming services that they own.
-Since the pandemic shut down theaters, entertainment companies have delayed most movies.
-But Comcast's NBCUniversal released “Trolls World Tour" on video on demand in April, triggering an angry response from the theater industry, and Disney will release “Artemis Fowl” to its streaming service, Disney Plus, in June, rather than in theaters.

-AMC, a publicly traded company controlled by Chinese conglomerate Dalian Wanda, has 1,000 theaters in the U.S. and Europe.
-It's the largest U.S. theater chain.

-Cinemark, another major movie chain, plans to begin reopening U.S. movie theaters on June 19.
+Cinemark, another major movie chain that is on more solid financial footing, plans to begin reopening U.S. movie theaters on June 19.
 It said in a Wednesday filing that it believes it has enough cash to last it the rest of the year, even if its theaters remain shut.
+The company’s CEO, Mark Zoradi, said he doesn’t expect the industry to return to normal until 2022.

 Cinemark on Wednesday said it’s taking a slew of measures to tempt back moviegoers as it reopens.
 Those include discounting and vigorous cleaning protocols for theaters, like disinfecting seats in the mornings and before each showtime.
 It will also require employees — but not customers — to wear masks and will stagger showtimes to thin out crowds.

-The company also said it would stay in the black even if local governments only allow it to sell half of its seats to keep customers separated.
+The company also said it would stay in the black even if local governments only allow it to sell half of its seats to keep customers separated, which the company expects governments will allow for most places in the U.S. by mid-July.
 Cinemark CEO Mark Zoradi said that even “below that level,” the chain’s theaters can be “very, very profitable.”

+Local rules for theaters vary across the U.S. New York City has not even begun to reopen, and California hasn’t gotten to that phase of its reopening yet.
+In Texas, theaters are allowed to be at 25% capacity.

+Theater chains are also concerned that film studios could push more movies straight to the streaming services that they own.
+Since the pandemic shut down theaters, entertainment companies have delayed most movies.
+But Comcast's NBCUniversal released “Trolls World Tour" on video on demand in April, triggering an angry response from the theater industry, and Disney will release “Artemis Fowl” to its streaming service, Disney Plus, in June, rather than theaters.